radiantlogic-devops/helm-charts/charts/sdc/README.md

 - PGAdmin is a web-based GUI tool used to interact with the Postgres database sessions, both locally and remote servers as well.
 You can use PGAdmin to perform any sort of database administration required for a Postgres database.

-### R1-AGENT Server
+### SDC Server

-The R1-AGENT Server is a web server that has multiple functions:
+The SDC Server is a web server that has multiple functions:
 - It provides a REST API that can be used by Cloud Manager or external API clients to register, configure, and monitor the On-Prem Agents
-- It contains the business logic that orchestrates the entire R1-AGENT system (client and server) to make sure everything is in the desired state, and that the desired configuration is applied.
+- It contains the business logic that orchestrates the entire SDC system (client and server) to make sure everything is in the desired state, and that the desired configuration is applied.
-- It hosts the server part of the SignalR system (described in detail later in this document) that we use to send bidirectional messages between the R1-AGENT Client and R1-AGENT Server.
+- It hosts the server part of the SignalR system (described in detail later in this document) that we use to send bidirectional messages between the SDC Client and SDC Server.
 Note: this system is not used for tunneling traffic and is separate from the WebSocket Tunnel provided by Inlets.

-### R1-AGENT Client
+### SDC Client

-- The R1-AGENT Client is mainly a wrapper around the Inlets Clients and HAProxy processes (described in detail later in this document).
+- The SDC Client is mainly a wrapper around the Inlets Clients and HAProxy processes (described in detail later in this document).
-- The R1-AGENT client will orchestrate these processes and re-configure them based on the commands that it receives from the R1-AGENT Server.
+- The SDC client will orchestrate these processes and re-configure them based on the commands that it receives from the SDC Server.
-- The R1-AGENT client process itself will be deployed as a containerized application that will be launched in the on-prem environment.
+- The SDC client process itself will be deployed as a containerized application that will be launched in the on-prem environment.
-(TBD, Design Decision) The R1-AGENT Client may run in a Kubernetes cluster for high availability and failover
+(TBD, Design Decision) The SDC Client may run in a Kubernetes cluster for high availability and failover

-### DEPLOYING R1-AGENT (without any dependencies)
+### DEPLOYING SDC (without any dependencies)

 ```
 helm -n <namespace> install <release_name> <chart> --set inlets.enabled=false --set cert-manager.enabled=false --set postgresql.enabled=false --set pgadmin4.enabled=false --debug
 ```

-#### Accessing R1-AGENT server
+#### Accessing SDC server

 ```
 kubectl port-forward svc/<release_name> -n <namespace> 80

 ```

-The R1-AGENT swagger page can be reached at http://localhost:80/swagger
+The SDC swagger page can be reached at http://localhost:80/swagger

-### DEPLOYING R1-AGENT (with dependencies)
+### DEPLOYING SDC (with dependencies)

 ```
 helm -n <namespace> install <release_name> <chart> --set inlets.enabled=true --set cert-manager.enabled=true --set postgresql.enabled=true --set pgadmin4.enabled=true --debug